 The Bug Closet offers opportunities to motivated UCF students with an interest in entomology and natural history.
 These students work in the collection carrying out various duties including curation and identification of arthropod specimens, data entry, pest management, and field work.

 Alessandra Pandolfi acquired her Master’s degree in Biology from the University of Pavia (Italy) working on alien freshwater invertebrates and community ecology.
 She has experience as assistant curator and educator in natural history museums.
 She started volunteering at the Bug Closet in spring of 2019 and became an employee in January 2020.
 Her main focus is studying click beetles (Elateridae) but she is involved also in other curatorial duties.
-She recently joined the D4 Ecology Lab at UCF collaborating as lab technician on a project on studying the effects of mosquito control on non-target insects.
+She is currently pursuing her PhD in the Urban Ecology Lab at UCF studying ecological processes in human-dominated ecosystems and how insects (mainly beetles) respond to this pressure.

 Jon Longhurst and Lisa Roberts – these are two of the original Bug Closet crew helping in the set-up of the operations.
 Jon continues as the Bug Closet photographer (now a professional) and Lisa is currently working as a full-time mom!!!!
 But, she can still paint with a mean polyurethane brush.
 Picture taken in office of the director of the entomology dept. at the Florida Dept. of Agric. and Cons.
 Serv. – State Collection of Arthropods. (circa 1994)

 Dr. Clay Scherer is another member of the original Bug Closet crew.
-As an undergrad he volunteered for UCFC when it first opened, and took the first entomology class that Fullerton and Vickers offered.
-He went on to get his PhD in entomology at the University of Florida and is now an entomologist working for Syngenta, which has taken him to Switzerland (picture)!
-Clay credits Stuart as an important mentor, and he has been a benefactor and advocate of the Bug Closet for many years.
+As an undergrad he volunteered for UCFC when it first opened and took an entomology class.
+He went on to get his PhD in entomology at the University of Florida and is now an entomologist working for Syngenta, which has taken him to Switzerland!
+Clay has been a benefactor and advocate of the Bug Closet for many years.
 (2020)

 Kevin King displays some of the more beautiful specimens.
 Lepidoptera, like these, make up a small but colorful part of the collection. (circa 1994/1995)